flutter/website/get-started/codelab/index.md

   In [part 2](https://codelabs.developers.google.com/codelabs/first-flutter-app-pt2/index.html?index=..%2F..%2Findex#0)
-  of this codelab, you'll add interactivity, modify the app's theme, and add the ability to navigate to a new page (called a _route_ in Flutter).
+  of this codelab, you'll add interactivity, modify the app's theme, and add the ability to navigate to a new screen (called a _route_ in Flutter).
 </div>

 <div class="whats-the-point" markdown="1">